owebeeone/anchorscad/docs/multi_material.md

 ## Material and MaterialMap Classes
-The new `anchorscad.Material` class provides for a name and priority.
-Shapes assigned Materials of a higher priority are "subracted" from shapes of materials with a lower priority.
-This gives rudimentary support for removing overlapping areas in the design.
-A `Material`
+The new `anchorscad.Material` class provides for a name, priority and material kind (type).
+Shapes assigned Materials of a higher priority and a "physical" kind are "subracted" from shapes of materials with a physical kind and lower priority.
+This gives rudimentary support for removing overlapping areas in the design but also supports "meta" models that may be used in the slicer to provide support controls or regions for special settings.
+A `Material` is only selected by name so if two materials but with different priority or kind is selected, only one will apply in an undefined way.
+(This may become a fatal error in future versions.)

 The `anchorscad.MaterialMap` class is intended for use on a shape that already makes use of multiple materials but the material assignments need to be adjusted for the containg shape.